Iconic legend Tom Brady: Branding Lessons on Longevity and Success

 In the lead up to the NFL’s biggest night of the year all the talk has been about the game’s most prolific winner against the brightest young star in US sport.
 The Tom Brady vs Patrick Mahomes match-up has captured the attention of fans and media.

-Brady has piled up so many accomplishments, records and statistics that there is no longer be a debate. proving that it is necessary to let your success tell the story and don’t debate your age and abilities, just claim the winner’s post.
+Brady has piled up so many accomplishments, records and statistics that there is no longer be a debate, proving that it is only necessary to let your success tell the story and don’t debate your age and abilities, just claim the winner’s post.

 Noted for his superhuman dedication, discipline and commitment to his success and personal brand, Brady is determined to help other athletes maximize their health and potential.
 The TB12 Foundation tb12foundation.org founded in 2015 by the six-time Super Bowl champion then New England Patriots quarterback Tom Brady.